EUROPEAN BLUES CHALLENGE (EBC) GUIDELINES AND REGULATIONS

 - Notification of participation of a country: 10 September of the year preceding the event.

 These items will idealistically be coordinated by the Country Responsibles.
-In case the national selection process is not completed within this time frame, the Board may allow exceptionally an extension.
-In case the deadlines are not respected, and if additional correspondence by e-mail are neglected, the Board will be entitled to refuse the concerned performers’ participation at the EBC or exclude their song from EBC promotional material.
+In case the national selection process is not completed within this time frame, the EBU Board may exceptionally allow an extension.
+In case the deadlines are not respected, and if additional correspondence by e-mail is neglected, the EBU Board will be entitled to refuse the concerned performers’ participation at the EBC or exclude their song from EBC promotional material.

 - Country Selection of Bands Participating at the EBC

-Each European country that is represented by at least one EBU member is entitled to nominate through its national member(s) performers for the annual EBC.
+Each European country that is represented by at least one EBU Active Member is entitled to nominate performers to the annual EBC.
 Participating countries are required to select their representatives by an association or an organization that involves collaboration of blues enthusiasts, festival organizers, and blues musicians of the respective country, or by a magazine specializing in blues music, or by a festival or association which has organized a previous challenge.